farhansadat/Luna-Expense-Tracker/README.md

 - [OpenAI](https://openai.com/) for powering our AI features

 ---
-*Built with ❤️ using React, TypeScript, and Supabase*
+*Built with ❤️ by Said Alimullah Sadat using React, TypeScript, and Supabase*